Samizo-AITL/Samizo-AITL.github.io/portal/en/index.md

   - **FSM**: Performs supervision, state transitions, and authorization of intervention
   - **NN / RL**: Provides **bounded real-time adaptive assistance**, only when permitted by the FSM
   - **LLM**: Supports **non-real-time interpretation, analysis, and design-level redesign**

 ---

+## 🔍 For Reviewers, Evaluators, and Potential Collaborators

+This portal organizes a **design-oriented engineering architecture**
+that integrates **physics-based models, control theory, and AI**,
+with explicit separation of responsibilities.

+- Real-time control is handled exclusively by **PID**
+- State supervision and decision boundaries are managed by **FSM**
+- **AI (LLMs)** are restricted to **design-time analysis and redesign support**

+AI is explicitly excluded from real-time control loops.
+The architecture therefore targets engineering systems that emphasize
+**safety, reproducibility, and objective evaluability**.

+---